Our complete guide to wildlife photography runs through researching subjects, choosing equipment, and selecting the best camera settings.

 Make sure it’s sharp

-There are three main things to consider for achieving sharp wildlife shots, the shutter speed, aperture setting, and focus:
+There are three main things to consider for achieving sharp wildlife shots: the shutter speed, aperture setting and focus.

-Use a fast shutter speed:
+Use a fast shutter speed

 Make sure the shutter speed is reading at least 1/500sec if the animal you are photographing is moving or for very fast movements 1/1000sec.
-If it is stationary then you’ll be fine with a setting of 1/200sec or above (depending on the lens you’re using).
+If it is stationary, then you’ll be fine with a setting of 1/200sec or above (depending on the lens you’re using).

 Aperture setting

 How much of the animal do you want sharp?
 For example, if you are close and focus on the eye at f/2.8, the eye will be sharp but the face will blur.
-This can look great if that’s what you desire, but for other features like the nose to be sharp then you’ll need to close the aperture down.
+This can look great if that’s what you desire, but for other features, like the nose to be sharp, you’ll need to close the aperture down.
 In this example, the Rhesus Macaque monkey in the foreground is in focus and the one behind is soft, as the image was taken at f/2.8 (on a full-frame camera).

 Focus

 Focus needs to be spot-on.
 Our preferred method is to use the single-point AF setting on our camera and set the focus to continuous AF tracking.
-That way if your subject is moving (even little movements) you’ll have more chance of keeping it sharp.
-Trying to predict where your subject will move into the frame helps with this aspect and again this is where your research will help.
+That way, if your subject is moving (even little movements), you’ll have more chance of keeping it sharp.
+Trying to predict where your subject will move into the frame helps with this aspect, and again, this is where your research will help.

 Motion and when not to be sharp